seodn/webcontent/smooth-auto-panel-paint/car-parts.md

 ### Customer Reviews
 ## Parts Painting Reviews from South Auckland Customers
+We are proud to help drivers, vehicle importers, and car enthusiasts restore damaged or replacement parts with accurate colour matching and high-quality paint finishes.

 *   *“I bought an unpainted replacement wing mirror online.
 Smooth Auto Panel & Paint colour-matched it using my car’s paint code and painted it.
 It matches the door perfectly!”* — **Nathan T., Flat Bush**
 *   *“Great job painting my replacement bonnet.
 The silver metallic has no lines or patches and transitions beautifully to the fenders.
 Outstanding workmanship.”* — **Deepak P., Otara**
 *   *“Excellent service respraying the spoiler on my Toyota.
 The sun had completely ruined the clear coat.
 It looks brand new again.
 Highly recommend.”* — **Keisha W., Papatoetoe**